Plonkish Arithmetization

 Mapping Indexed Sets to Field Elements and Verifying Equality

 Recall that we aim to rephrase Check 2 in terms of polynomials.
-Specifically, Check 2 is equivalent to the equality of two sets AA and BB, defined as:
+Specifically, Check 2 is equivalent to the equality of two sets A and B, defined as:

 Mapping Indexed Pairs to Field Elements